skx/kpie/README.md

   * `size` - Get/Set the width/height of a window.
 * Misc
   * `focus` - Focus the window.
   * `workspace` - Get/set the workspace the window is active on.
-(Return value will be -1 if the window is pinned, or invisible).
+    * The return value may be -1 if the window is pinned, or invisible.

 Some of these primitives are [documented in the sample-scripts](samples/).